himbeer-toni/WebGit/README.md

 GitPeek is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
 There are no external dependencies or required PHP extensions beyond what is typically bundled with PHP itself. [^pandoc]

-[^pandoc]: To change the README, the command **pandoc** must be available to convert the markdown to HTML.
-On debian or ubuntu this can be installed using `sudo apt install pandoc`.
-Without pandoc "make" will fail.
-Changing the README is automatically caused by rebranding, as the name is changed in the README, so `make rebrand <new-name>` will need pandoc.
+Changing the README is automatically caused by rebranding, as the name is changed in the README, so `make rebrand <new-name>` will need `pandoc`.

 ## Git Binary Selection